-He is the high priest, and Hebrew 5:5 seems to say that at this moment he is called God’s Son (cf. 5:9; 7:28): “In the same way, Christ did not take on himself the glory of becoming a high priest.
+He is the high priest, and Hebrew 5:5 says that at this moment he is called God’s Son (cf. 5:9; 7:28): “In the same way, Christ did not take on himself the glory of becoming a high priest.
 But God said to him, ‘You are my Son; today I have become your Father’” (Heb.
 5:5).

 Therefore Jesus was always the Son of God and will always be the Son of God, in eternity past, while he was on earth, and in eternity future.

 Adoptionists-plus agree that he will be the Son for all eternity future and was the Son of God during his ministry.
 However, they say that the NT authors didn’t know about the Sonship of Jesus until he was born; therefore he was not the Son in eternity past because he became the Son only after he was born!
 The NT authors merely projected the title “Son” in their epistles for convenience, not because he was actually the Son before his birth.